UmbertoJr/ML-Constructive/README.md

 ----------
 ML-Constructive (ML-C) is the first constructive heuristics that scales efficiently using information extracted from historical TSP optimal tours.
-ML-C exploits machine learning (ML) to learn common patterns from known optimal solutions provided by a perfect Oracle ().
+ML-C exploits machine learning (ML) to learn common patterns from known optimal solutions provided by a perfect Oracle (Concorde optimal TSP solver).
 Then, ML-C uses such learnt ability to construct TSP tours in two phases.

 The first phase uses ML to filter some promising edges from the shortest edges connecting each vertex.